bootchk/gimp-plugin-engine-template/README.md

 Testing
 -------

-After building and installing (without substitution) start GIMP and open an image, You should find the Python plugin in the menus at 'Filters>Misc>Engine template...'.
+After building and installing (without substitution) start GIMP and open an image.
+You should find the Python plugin in the menus at 'Filters>Misc>Engine template...'.
 When you choose that menu item, expect a dialog.
 When you choose OK, expect an alert saying the plugin has finished but not actually done anything.